 For 3 decades, Unexpected Productions’ Improv School has taught new skills to tens of thousands of students.
 Now, improv troupes in cities across the country boast members educated by this unique institution.

-Many corporations have hired Unexpected Productions to not only teach improv skills, but skills that can apply to everyday life; Active listening, verbal/non-verbal communication, creativity, acceptance of ideas, responding quicker in the moment, flexibility to change, problem solving, and appropriate risk taking.
-Multinational corporations based in Seattle, like Amazon, Microsoft, Boeing, and Starbucks have integrated Unexpected Productions’ trainings into their daily operations.
+Many corporations have hired Unexpected Productions to not only teach improv skills, but skills that can apply to everyday life; Active listening, verbal/non-verbal communication, creativity, acceptance of ideas, responding quicker in the moment, flexibility to change, problem-solving, and appropriate risk-taking.
+Multinational corporations based in Seattle, like Amazon, Microsoft, Boeing, and Starbucks have integrated Unexpected Productions’ training into their daily operations.
 Local groups like the Space Needle, Virginia Mason and Group Health have also integrated Unexpected Productions’ unique teachings.